laurentlb/awesome-starlark/README.md

 * [Buildifier](https://github.com/bazelbuild/buildtools) - The official code formatter &
   linter.
 It can also apply automated fixes (e.g. remove unused loads).
+* [Moonlark](https://github.com/obazl/moonlark) - Starlark parser in C with Lua
+  bindings.
+  [py2star](https://github.com/mahmoudimus/py2star) - a basic converter from Python to Starlark.
 * [Stardoc](https://skydoc.bazel.build/) - A documentation generator originally designed for Bazel.
 * [Starlark Online Playground](https://laurent.le-brun.eu/starlark/) -
     A web playground for Starlark.
 * [Starlark Playground](https://github.com/qri-io/starpg) - Starlark Playground
   is a web-based starlark editor.
 It uses the golang implementation of starlark running on a server to present a monaco editor set to python syntax.
-* [Moonlark](https://github.com/obazl/moonlark) - Starlark parser in C with Lua
-  bindings.

 ## Libraries and extensions